kendricktty/simplylogs/README.md

 ## Running the program ##
 ### macOS and Linux ###
-You will need to start up the backend server first before starting up the frontend server for the data to persist.

-1. Open two terminal windows/sessions.
-2. In the first terminal window, `cd` to `inventoryapp-backend`, and then run the following command:
+Open a terminal window, `cd` to `inventoryapp-backend`, and then run the following command:

    `npm start`

-3. In the second terminal window, `cd` to `inventoryapp-frontend`, and then run `npm start`.

-## About us ##
+## About this project ##
+We're a group of students from Singapore Management University (SMU), and this project was completed as part of the SMU .Hack Enrichment Application Programme (HEAP) 2022.

-## License ##
+## Disclaimer ##
-MIT License

-Copyright (c) 2022 HEAP Group 17.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTH LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.